ibrahimabdelwareth/PowerBI-Netflix-Analysis/README.md

   🧠 Skills & Tools Used

-	•	SQL — for data extraction and management
 	•	Power Query — for data cleaning and transformation
 	•	Power BI — for dashboard design and data visualization
 	•	Netflix Titles Dataset